gabaugusto/website-awful/README.md

 Do you know what to do first?

-Are you able to read anything?
+Are you able to absorb anything?

 The colors mean anything for you?